 The best thing about making nice cream are all the flavors you can create!
 Here are a few of our favorites:

-Vanilla: Use the base recipe below, adding 1/2 tsp vanilla extract and a pinch of salt.
+Vanilla Nice Cream: Use the base recipe below, adding ½ teaspoon of vanilla extract and a pinch of salt.

-Tropical: Use 3 frozen bananas, 1/2 cup frozen mango, and 1/2 cup frozen pineapple.
+Tropical Nice Cream: Use 3 frozen bananas, ½ cup of frozen mango, and ½ cup of frozen pineapple.
 Instead of using milk to blend, add a splash of orange or pineapple juice.

-Mocha: Use the base recipe below, adding 2 Tbsp cocoa powder, 1 tsp instant coffee, and a handful of chocolate chips.
+Mocha Nice Cream: Use the base recipe below, adding 2 tablespoons of cocoa powder, 1 teaspoon of instant coffee, and a handful of chocolate chips.

-Strawberry: Use 3 frozen bananas and 1 cup frozen strawberries (or cherries!)
+Strawberry Nice Cream: Use 3 frozen bananas and 1 cup of frozen strawberries (or cherries!)

-Raspberry Basil: Use 3 frozen bananas and 1 cup frozen raspberries, adding 1 Tbsp chopped fresh basil.
+Raspberry Basil Nice Cream: Use 3 frozen bananas and 1 cup of frozen raspberries, adding 1 tablespoon of chopped fresh basil.

 - 4 ripe bananas